Mentoring - Career Development

 Q3.
 How long is the program?

 A3.
-The Mentor/Mentee relationship will last approximately 12 months, starting in May and ending in June.
+The Mentor/Mentee relationship will last approximately 6 months, starting from the date of the coaching session.
 If you wish to continue in the formal Mentoring program at the end of this period you must reapply.

 Q4.
 How do I apply to the program?